You can make good money with any profession.

 It’s important to understand these concepts before setting a price for your own photography service/product as well as determining how to define your brand.

-For example, if you want to brand yourself as a high-end portrait photographer but your price is below the market, your target audience may perceive your service/product as inferior because price is often an indicator of quality.
+For example, if you want to brand yourself as a high-end portrait photographer but your price is below the market, your target audience may perceive your service/product as inferior because the price is often an indicator of quality.

-We often say, it’s not the best photographer in the world who is known as the “best photographer in the world,” it’s the photographer who markets themselves successfully as the “best photographer in the world” who is the “best photographer in the world.”
+We often say it’s not the best photographer in the world who is known as the “best photographer in the world,” it’s the photographer who markets themselves successfully as the “best photographer in the world” who is the “best photographer in the world.”

 Honing Your Craft

-While it’s true marketing can get you a very long way as a photographer, eventually you will need those raw skills to reach that 1%.
+While it’s true marketing can get you a very long way as a photographer, eventually, you will need those raw skills to reach that 1%.

 With that being, continue to hone your skills in your specific niche.

 Combine a strong marketing strategy and brand alignment with your skills and you will be making good money as a photographer in no time.

 Is it Hard to Make Money as a Photographer?